‘Robot lawyer’ set to defend human in U.S. court

 Joshua Browder, a 2018 Thiel fellow, invented DoNotPay.
 He said he started the company by accident.

-Browder says DoNotPay hopes to get clients out of parking tickets and fight for refunds from big companies like airlines.
+Browder saID DoNotPay hopes to get clients out of parking tickets and fight for refunds from big companies like airlines.

 “With parking tickets, there are hundreds of pages of rules the government doesn’t follow when they issue these tickets (…) People get parking tickets not necessarily because they did something wrong, but sometimes because the government is trying to make money and make up tax revenue,” Browder said.